Remember when rain ponchos were the ugliest thing in the world?

 The batwing style is flattering and unusual.
 I love it.

-I am raving about it becasue it looks so much like a coat but with the benefits of the poncho.
+I am raving about it because it looks so much like a coat but with the benefits of the poncho.
 Very important for when you are trying to remain gorgeous in the rain!

 A zipper and button front.